CastielWong/Laboratory/Airflow/README.md

 - [Reference](#reference)

+This repo sets up everything for Airflow to run locally.

 ## Quick Start
 1. Start up Airflow via `docker-compose up -d`
 1. Go to "localhost:8080" for the UI